ntamer03/mc-linker/README.md

 Finally go to `win > Search cmd` and select `run as administrator`.
 Currently creating the symbolic links in python requires administrator access.
 Now `cd` to your install directory using `/D` if you installed to a secondary drive, then run `python linker.py -h` to view the help and `python linker.py [source dir] [linked directory] [args]`.
 See below for an explination of the arguments.

+### Recommended Arguments

+For my use, I like these arguments.

+`-b -c -i -r -s --replays --schematics --server-resource-packs --shaders -o -p`

 ### Aruments

 - `source` - The directory that stores, for example, saves to be synced across other directories.